SPRING HAS SPRUNG...

-Let's enjoy the beautiful foliage that this season brings.
+Let's enjoy the beautiful weather that this season brings.

-We are thrilled with all our educational programs coming up this Fall.
+We are thrilled with all our educational programs coming up this Spring.
 We offer many activities year round for our children, but each season is always something fresh and exciting.

 From Nutrition, with the "LETS GO 5210" program to Yoga, fitness, gardening, and music, just to name a few things we touch on in addition to our regular daily curriculum.